maxxiimo/the-front-end-manifesto/foundation-styles.md

 #### Short

 Try to keep it under 10 characters!
 I've seen some pretty long class names out there in the wild, and I'm not too crazy about them.
 They take up too much room.
 On the flip side, use caution when choosing something super super short.
-For example I sometimes use :id => 'ft' to ID the footer.
-I feel fine doing this since the tag is called \<footer>.

 #### CamelCase, Underscores, Hyphens, Concatenated?